James Robinson Risner: Post-Vietnam career and life

 Risner was promoted to colonel after his capture, with a date of rank of November 11, 1965.
 He was part of the first group of prisoners released in Operation Homecoming on 12 February 1973 and returned to the United States.
 In July 1973 USAF assigned him to the 1st Tactical Fighter Wing at MacDill Air Force Base, Florida, where he became combat ready in the F-4 Phantom II.
 Risner was later transferred to Cannon Air Force Base, New Mexico in February 1974 to command the 832d Air Division, in which he flew the F-111 Aardvark fighter-bomber.
 He was promoted to brigadier general in May 1974.
 On 1 August 1975, he became Vice Commander of the USAF Tactical Fighter Weapons Center at Nellis Air Force Base, Nevada and retired from the Air Force on 1 August 1976.

 Risner's family life during and following his imprisonment was marked by several personal tragedies.
-His mother and brother died while he was still a P.O.W. and his oldest son, Robbie Jr., died two years after his return of a congenital heart defect.
+His mother and brother died while he remained a POW and his oldest son, Robbie Jr., died two years after his return of a congenital heart defect.
 In June 1975, Risner was divorced from his wife Kathleen after 29 years of marriage.
 In 1976, he met his second wife, Dorothy Marie ("Dot") Williams, widow of a fighter pilot missing-in-action in 1967, and subsequently married her after her missing husband was declared dead.
 They remained married until the end of his life, with the two younger of his four surviving sons choosing to live with him and Risner adopting her three youngest children.
 After retirement he lived in Austin, Texas, where he worked with the D.A.R.E. program and raised quarter horses, and later in San Antonio.
 He later moved to Bridgewater, Virginia.